louiscarl/pysomo/readme.md

 ### Stairs
 ![Stairs](/img/stairs.png)

-The following code builds the stairs above up to the maximum height allowed by a building code, using the maximum step height allowed.
+The following code builds the staircase above up to the maximum height allowed by a building code, using the maximum step height allowed.
 It demonstrates modelisation via code.
 It also demonstrates that figures do not mutate when an operation is applied.
 Instead, every operation returns a new figure.
 ```
 def to_meters(inches):
     return 0.0254 * inches